Morgan-Leon/yanivefraim.github.io/_posts/2015-01-06-handling-static-files-versioning-using-grunt-hashres.markdown

 ![](/assets/article_images/2015-01-06-handling-static-files-versioning-using-grunt-hashres/image1.png)

-While the references to those static files automatically updated to be
+While the references to those static files automatically updated to be:

 {% gist 02e6a7a6e831c3724b43 %}